laemol/holli/README.md

 ## Support

 For bugs and problems please create a Github issue.

+## Changelog

+1.1.0 - Added support for iframed content
+1.0.0 - Initial version